-Residents are each expected to collaborate with residency preceptors and coordinators to select an area of interest and complete an in-depth, systematic study suitable for publication and presentation.
+You are expected to collaborate with residency preceptors and coordinators to select an area of interest and complete an in-depth, systematic study suitable for publication and presentation.
 Additional projects are completed as requested by the resident, preceptors, the pharmacy department and as deemed beneficial to Sharp HealthCare.

 How to apply.

-Applicants must possess a doctor of pharmacy degree (PharmD), and must be self-motivated with good interpersonal and communication skills.
-Completion of California licensure exam recommended before residency.
+In order to apply, you must have a doctor of pharmacy degree (PharmD) and must be self-motivated with good interpersonal and communication skills.
+Completion of California licensure exam is recommended before residency.